epfl-ada/ada-2022-project-ada-cadabra/README.md

 #### Fourth idea: Grouping users by categories
 Finding categories to group the users.
 Experienced users vs Unexperienced: I first tried to separate experencied users.
 I made the assumptions that they would write longer comments.
 But there is no clear demarcations in the length of the comments.
 I pursued with another assumptions that experienced users would have written more reviews.
 I found out that most of the ratings gave no textual reviews.
 The distribution of reviews' amount per user follows a power law. <br>
 I then thougt of getting rid of hate comments.
-For that Iwould need to do sentiment analysis.
+For that I would need to do sentiment analysis.
 I started simply by categorizing the comments into positive or negative sentiment.
 The sentiment analyser was found on huggingface.co (distilbert-base-uncased-distilled-squad).
-The goal is to tune the sentiment analyser for beer comments.
+The goal will be to tune the sentiment analyser for beer comments.
 So we could be more specific about the catgeories.

 ## Internal milestones up until project Milestone P3: